viraj19r/learnCSS/Maximilian_Udemy/basics/README.md

 # Notes
 Cascading style sheets(CSS) is used to style pages(Latest version of CSS is CSS3)
+### what is viewport
+visible part of our app in browser window
 ### selectors in css
 - element selector(elements name)-- select all the elements present in the page with the name
 - class selector(.) -- more than one element can have same class